 There are quite a few laws that govern the use of ESAs, but the two major federal laws are:

-Any individual who possess an ESA letter is protected by these laws.
-If you are considering getting an ESA letter, then these laws will help you understand what you should expect from landlords and airlines when having your ESA accompany you.
+These government agency laws protect any individual who possesses an ESA letter.
+If you consider getting an ESA letter, you should know about its laws.
+These laws will help you understand what you should expect from landlords and airlines when having your ESA accompany you.

 Many people fall into the trap of ESA registration, thinking it is a legal requirement to keep their ESA.

 To clear this misconception once and for all, know that ESA registration is NOT real.

 Several fraudulent websites claim that you need to get your ESA registered in their database.
 You don't need to do this.

 This is a false claim; as mentioned earlier, the only legal requirement for an ESA is an ESA letter that you can obtain from a licensed mental health professional after getting your symptoms assessed.

 These are nothing more than tricky ways to get people to pay for something that isn’t real.

 The Americans with Disabilities Act, The Air Carrier Access Act, and The Fair Housing Act prohibit discrimination protect people with disabilities.
 If you want to have your ESA with you everywhere, the only document you will need is an ESA letter.